heythisisgordon/SyntheticErrandsScheduler-v3/docs/readme.md

 - Representation of Busyville as a 100x100 grid
 - Generation of random problem instances with customizable number of customers and contractors
-- Initial scheduling algorithm using a greedy approach
+- Initial scheduling algorithm using a simple greedy approach
-- Optimization algorithm using Google OR-Tools to maximize profit
+- Two optimization algorithms using Google OR-Tools:
+  - Constraint Programming (CP-SAT) solver for maximizing profit
+  - Vehicle Routing Problem (VRP) solver for optimizing routes
+- Ability to select between optimization algorithms in both GUI and CLI modes
+- General optimizer call implementation for easy switching between optimizers
 - Detailed logging of scheduling decisions and profit calculations
-- Side-by-side comparison of initial and optimized schedules
+- Side-by-side comparison of initial greedy and optimized schedules
 - Visualization of schedules and city layout
 - Comprehensive unit test suite
 - Graphical User Interface (GUI) for easy interaction